leeping-ng/Autoscaling-CV-Inference/README.md

 App Engine and Kubernetes Engine were chosen because they are at the 2 extremes, but other possible services that are somewhat in-between are [Cloud Run](https://cloud.google.com/run) and [Compute Engine Managed Instance Groups (MIGs)](https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-managed-instances).

 Other key tools used in this study are:
-- [Locust](https://locust.io/) - An open source load testing tool which will create multiple client instances to send POST requests to the load balancer on GCP
+- [Locust](https://locust.io/) - An open source load testing tool which will create multiple client instances to send POST requests to the load balancer on GCP.
-- [Google Cloud Storage](https://cloud.google.com/storage) - Object storage to store the resulting image files from CV inference
+- [Google Cloud Storage](https://cloud.google.com/storage) - Object storage to store the resulting image files from CV inference.
 - [PeekingDuck](https://github.com/aimakerspace/PeekingDuck) - A CV inference framework.
 Each instance will be running it's own copy of PeekingDuck.
 - [FastAPI](https://fastapi.tiangolo.com/) - A high performance web framework that will be used as the server for each instance.
 [Flask](https://flask.palletsprojects.com/en/2.1.x/) was used initially, but it did not perform as well as FastAPI as it is a development server.

-## Google App Engine
+## Google App Engine Results

-Num users 1000
-Spawn rate 100/sec
+App Engine has a [default timeout of 10 minutes](https://cloud.google.com/build/docs/deploying-builds/deploy-appengine#:~:text=This%20is%20required%20because%20Cloud,than%2010%20minutes%20to%20complete.) for builds and deployments, and this was exceeded when PeekingDuck was included as a dependency as heavy sub-dependencies such as TensorFlow and Pytorch had to be installed.

+While the timeout can be adjusted, I decided to keep the App Engine deployment simple and only use it to try load testing and autoscaling.
+Thus, I excluded PeekingDuck from App Engine - CV instances here only need save the received image to Cloud Storage without performing any inference.
+More details can be found in the [source code](server/app_engine_save_img/main.py).
+We will simulate an actual real-world use case with PeekingDuck when using Kubernetes Engine.

+First, let's see how it performs without autoscaling by setting the `max_instances` config in `app.yaml` to only 1 instance.
+The following settings were used for the load test:
+- **Number of users**: 1000
+- **Spawn rate**: Ramp up at 100 users/sec till max number of users is reached

 <img src='images/app_engine/1_inst_1000_users_100_spawn_rate.png' width='500'><br>
 *Limited to 1 instance - 16% failure*

+The first plot above (Total Requests per Second) shows some failed requests, represented by the **red line**.
+The second plot above (Response Times) shows the response time gradually creeping up to about 10 seconds on average when the failures started happening.

+Next, let's remove the `max_instances` limitation and see how App Engine performs under the same load conditions.

 <img src='images/app_engine/unlimited_inst_1000_users_100_spawn_rate.png' width='500'><br>
 *No limit to instances - 0% failure*

+The first plot above (Total Requests per Second) shows that there were no failed requests when autoscaling is enabled.
+The Requests per Second (RPS) also attains a higher value.
+The second plot above (Response Times) also show more reasonable response times of about 1.5 seconds compared to 10 seconds previously.
+Clearly, this run has benefited from autoscaling.

 <img src='images/app_engine/app_engine_instances.png' width='500'><br>
+*Google App Engine Instances*

+The screenshot above from Google App Engine's GUI shows that 13 instances have been spun up to handle the load.
+The number of requests handled vary across the board - it is likely that the instances which have handled less requests were spun up later.